-Visit us on the web: www.midpenn.org
+www.midpenn.org

-This brochure contains general information and not specific legal advice.
-Although this information is believed to be accurate at the time of preparation, individual situations may require individual analysis, such that it may be advisable to consult with a lawyer.
+This pamphlet contains general legal information and not specific legal advice.
+Although the information is believed to accurate at the time of preparation, individual situations may require individual analysis, such that it may be advisable to consult with a lawyer.
 August 2013